-pf-badhost is a simple, easy to use network filtering utility that uses the power of the pf firewall to block many of the internet's biggest irritants.
-Annoyances such as SSH and SMTP bruteforcers are largely eliminated.
+pf-badhost is a fast, bi-directional network filtering utility powered by the PF firewall. pf-badhost blocks many of the internet's biggest irritants -- annoyances such as SSH and SMTP bruteforcers are largely eliminated.
 Shodan scans and bots looking for webservers to abuse are stopped dead in their tracks.
-When used to filter outbound traffic, pf-badhost blocks many seedy, spooky malware containing and/or compromised webhosts.
+When used to filter outbound traffic, pf-badhost blocks many seedy, spooky malware containing web hosts.

 pf-badhost is simple and powerful.
 The blocklists are pulled from quality, trusted sources.
-The 'Spamhause', 'Firehol', 'Emerging Threats' and 'Binary Defense' block lists are used as they are popular, regularly updated lists of the internet's most egregious offenders.
-The pf-badhost.sh script can easily be expanded to use additional and/or alternate blocklists as well as setting custom rules.
+The 'Spamhause', 'Firehol', 'Blocklist.de', 'Emerging Threats' and 'Binary Defense' block lists are used as they are popular, regularly updated lists of the internet's most egregious offenders. pf-badhost can easily be expanded to use additional and/or alternate blocklists as well as setting custom filter rules.

 pf-badhost works best when used in conjunction with unbound-adblock for the ultimate badhost blocking.